ayazwai/wais-hudv5-readme/README.md

 * You can run hud with ***SALTYCHAT*** or ***PMA-VOICE*** thanks to this table structure ***Config.VoiceSettings*** in the config file.

 ## How Can I Hide Hud or Map?
-* You can hide or unhide using these eventsNotyf
+* You can hide or unhide using these events

 ```
     Client side events: